 Choosing a career can be tough.
-Compare your career and/or college degree to other popular fields in America and discover how yours adds up.
-In doing so, you'll have a better idea of how career sectors match up.
+Compare your career and college degree to other popular fields in America and discover how yours adds up.
+In doing so, you’ll have a better idea of how career sectors match up.

 Whether you are seeking an IT degree, or pursing an education degree, you'll find a great roadmap to average earnings and the number of people within a respective profession.